 The story is similar with traditional dental bridges.
 These appliances, depending upon the type used and the number of teeth replaced, typically cost anywhere between $500 and $3500, an expense that you will incur every 4 to 12 years as the need for replacement arises.

-As you can clearly see, the long-term costs of other missing teeth treatments provide an entirely new perspective on the cost of dental implants in Washington DC.
+As you can clearly see, the long-term costs of other missing teeth treatments provide an entirely new perspective on the cost of dental implants.
 To get an accurate picture of which is most cost-effective in your particular case, you’ll need to look beyond those up-front costs, comparing the cost of replacing those temporary solutions to tooth loss – traditional dentures and bridges – over your lifetime to the price you’ve been quoted for the much more permanent solution – dental implants.

-Contact our office in the Washington, DC area to schedule a consultation and find out the actual cost of dental implants.
+Contact our office to schedule a consultation and find out the actual cost of dental implants.
 Call us at (202) 386-7100.